mitya57/python-markdown-math/README.md

 [MathJax]: https://www.mathjax.org/

 Also, you need to specify a configuration for MathJax.
-Please note that most of standard configuratons include `tex2jax` extension, which is not needed with this code.
+Please note that most of standard configurations include `tex2jax` extension, which is not needed with this code.

 Example of configuration for MathJax 2.x: